Gratic/GameOfLifeSFML/README.md

 ## Comment

 It was fun to do a project with a graphic library.
 This is the first time since a year or so that I've touched C++.
 This project is highly Object Oriented.
-The goal was to design a Object Orient Game of Life.
+The goal was to design a Object Oriented Game of Life.
 It would have been "easier" to do it the procedural way, but it was fun and challenging.
 I've deepened my knowledge of C++.

+## Next

+Add some GUI feature (number of iteration, title, buttons)

 ## Acknowledgments